openvinotoolkit/nncf/docs/Usage.md

     Refer to [compression algorithm documentation](./compression_algorithms) for details.
     Also, this method is limited to the supported formats for export.

-2. Call the compression controller's `prepare_for_inference` method, to properly get the model without NNCF specific nodes for training compressed model.
-The model can then be exported or converted as a conventional model.
+2. Call the compression controller's `prepare_for_inference` method, to properly get the model without NNCF specific nodes for training compressed model, then use the standard export options.
+As well as this method also allows you to connect third-party inference solutions, like OpenVINO.
 By defaults, a copy of the compressed model will be modified, use `do_copy=False' to avoid creating additional copy of the model.

     ```python
     inference_model = compression_ctrl.prepare_for_inference()